What a Fellowship can offer

 Applying for a Fellowship

 The majority of fellowships awarded by external funders will provide the fellow with funding to concentrate on research, which can mean significantly reducing the fellows teaching load from 50% up to 100% of their time.
 Therefore, it is vital that any potential applicants discuss their plans with their Head of Department, Deputy Dean for Research and Professional Practice or Dean of Faculty before starting the application process.
 Applicants will need to provide their Faculty with details on how an awarded fellowship will affect their current workload, if any time will be spent away from the university, and whether any additional staff will need to be employed as part of the fellowship, including replacement teaching for the applicant.
+To support ECRs applying for fellowships to major funders, the ‘Scheme for salary support for ECR Fellowships‘ is available to support any salary shortfalls from the funding.
+Please read the scheme guidance for details.

 Any applications that are given the initial go ahead by the Faculty will still need to go through the normal submission process at BU.
-Therefore, applicants will need to discuss with their RKEO Funding Development Officer their intention to bid for a fellowship as soon as they have agreement to apply from the Faculty.
+Therefore, applicants will need to discuss with their RDS Funding Development Officer their intention to bid for a fellowship as soon as they have agreement to apply from the Faculty.

 Types of Fellowship